ouster-lidar/ouster-sdk/python/docs/devel.rst

 Windows 10
 ----------

-On Windows 10, you'll have to install Visual Studio, Python and the `vcpkg`_ package manager and
+On Windows 10, you'll have to install the Visual Studio 2017 Build Tools, Python and the `vcpkg`_ package manager and run:
-run:

 .. code:: powershell